 Bananas are a sugary fruit, so eating too many and not maintaining proper dental hygiene practices can lead to tooth decay.
 They also do not contain enough fat or protein to be a healthy meal on their own, or an effective post-workout snack.

 Eating bananas becomes significantly risky only if you eat too many.
 The USDA recommends that adults eat about two cups of fruit a day, or about two bananas.
 If you eat dozens of bananas every day, there may be a risk of excessively high vitamin and mineral levels.

 The University of Maryland Medical Center reported that potassium overconsumption can lead to hyperkalemia, which is characterized by muscle weakness, temporary paralysis and an irregular heartbeat.
 It can have serious consequences, but you would have to eat about 43 bananas in a short time for any symptoms of hyperkalemia to occur.

 According to the NIH, consuming more than 500 milligrams of vitamin B6 daily can possibly lead to nerve damage in the arms and legs.
 You would have to eat thousands of bananas to reach that level of vitamin B6.

 It is important to carefully wash a banana peel before eating it due to the pesticides that may be sprayed in banana groves.

-Banana peels are usually served cooked, boiled or fried in some capacity, though they can be eaten raw or put in a blender with other fruits.
+Banana peels are usually served cooked, boiled or fried, though they can be eaten raw or put in a blender with other fruits.
 They are not as sweet as banana flesh.
 Riper peels will be sweeter than unripe ones.